Rolakamin/E-Commerce-Data-Analysis/README.md

 **Step 3: Correcting Inconsistent Data**

 Inconsistent data entries can result from errors in data collection or entry.
-In this dataset, negative values were found in the Quantity and UnitPrice columns, which indicatedmk incorrect data.
+In this dataset, negative values were found in the Quantity and UnitPrice columns, which indicated incorrect data.

 To correct this: